pallavi-srinivas/Interactive-Lab-Hub/Lab 2/README.md

 <img width="1110" height="766" alt="image" src="https://github.com/user-attachments/assets/5dbfd781-52d1-4b61-9cfb-fbb325bf12f6" />

+# Lab 2 Part 2

+## Prep

+1. Pick up remaining parts for kit on Wednesday lab class.
+Check the updated [parts list inventory](partslist.md) and let the TA know if there is any part missing.

+2. Look at and give feedback on the Part E. for at least 3 other people in the class and get 3 people to comment on your Part E!)
+**Put the feedback for your ideas here.**

 **Ani Hadagali**
 I think its a great use case for a lot of working folks to track the amount of caffeine they have ingested!
 One question is: are you tracking just the caffeine intake, or do you also log how you are feeling? or does the amount of caffeine automatically determine the mood?
 Apart from that, I think it’ll be a good tool for people to have so they don’t over consume.
 Maybe you can add fun ways to allow people to track the kind of coffees they have, and give them a history of when it was drank.